-A domain is an address on the internet.
-The real address is a complex number, but the domain names we use are recognisable words that connect with that number.
+A domain is part of an internet address following the ‘@’ sign or the ‘www.’
+It can be part of your email or web address, or both.
+A domain name corresponds to a series of numbers that serve as routing addresses on the internet.
 Special electronic lists match up your domain name with a real location on a computer that is permanently connected to the internet.
 We create settings within those lists to send and receive your email and to enable people to find your website.

 How can I use a domain?